The-Countdown/DECODE-2025/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/subsystems/README.md

     2. Function suggestions:
         Turret:
-            - rotateTo(degrees) // Clockwise should be positive, use the absolute encoder
+            - rotateTo(degrees) // Clockwise should be positive, use the absolute encoder Convert the analog input into degrees using the analog max voltage in constants and take 3.3/the analog value * 360, and normalize the angle if you want to That can be the getAngle() function in the turret class, but then you need to set the angle, which is going to need to use a PID loop, because you are going to make it so that it sets the power of the motor to a value depending on the error between the target angle and the current angle until it gets to the targeted angle.
+You will have to make sure that it is able to rotate in the correct direction, based off of whether it should go clockwise or counterclockwise.
+You should add another thread so that it can calculate how much power to give the motor and then setting it repeatedly in a loop seperate from all the other code so that it does not block anything from running.
             - intake(power) DONE
             - setArcAngle(degrees) DONE